Skip to main content

 The idb cli will, by default operate in one of two modes:

 • If the idb cli is running on macOS, then it will automatically start and stop companions for all targets that are attached to your Mac.
-This means that you can run commands against any iOS Simulators that you have, as well as any devies that you have connected.
+This means that you can run commands against any iOS Simulators that you have, as well as any devices that you have connected.

 • If the idb cli is running on any other OS, it will not manage companions for you.
 In this case you can either "attach" companions via idb connect or explictly on every call using the IDB_COMPANION=hostname:port environment variable.
 This allows you to perform idb commands against companions running on other hosts.
 These facilities for companion discovery work on macOS also.